python/editorial-board/content/projects.md

 ## Projects

 _None listed yet.
-Add projects here using the template above._
+Add projects here using the template above._ Order them by rough priority with active projects first.

 <!--
 Example seeded from recent meetings — fill in a committed lead before promoting